minvws/icore-php-codable/README.md

     // ...
 }
 ```
-You can use the same attributes as mentioned earlier, but as PHPCodable also has access to your `private` and
+You can use the same attributes as mentioned earlier, but as Codable also has access to your `private` and
 `protected` properties there is an additional attribute that might come in handy; `CodableIgnore`.
 This attribute lets
 you control wetter a property should be ignored when encoding, decoding or both.